Visiting Cooloola Recreation Area safely

 Use water treatment tablets or boil for at least 5–10mins.

-Bring fuel stoves for cooking.
+Bring fuel or gas appliance for cooking.

 Test them before leaving home and never use them in confined spaces, such as tents.